andrenho/luaw/README.md

 A C++ extension to the Lua C library with a focus on interaction between Lua and C++.
 It allows converting Lua objects to C++ objects and vice-versa.

+(You need to be familiar with the Lua C API for this library make sense to you: https://www.lua.org/manual/5.4/)

 It allows, for example, for things like this:

 ```c++